Heckler & Koch HK4: Design

 The HK4 is largely a refined Mauser HSc self-loading pistol.
 Heckler & Koch were familiar with the HSc design as many of the Heckler & Koch company founders were employees of the Mauser-Werke Oberndorf A.G. company pre- and post-WW2.

 Similar to the HSc, the HK4 utilizes a straight blowback action, with a double-action trigger and a slide-mounted safety.
 Additionally, the pistol has an internal safety mechanism that will keep the firing pin misaligned from the hammer until the trigger is pulled.

-Switching between the three different centerfire chamberings (6.35mm Browning aka .25 ACP, 7.65mm Browning aka .32 ACP, 9mm short aka .380 ACP) merely requires swapping the barrel and recoil spring assembly and the magazine.
+Switching between the three different centerfire chamberings (6.35mm Browning .25 ACP, 7.65mm Browning a.k.a. .32 ACP, 9mm short a.k.a. .380 ACP) merely requires swapping the barrel and recoil spring assembly and the magazine.
 Switching between the centerfire chamberings and rimfire chambering (.22 LR) also involves a further step of loosening a screw on the breech face and rotating the removable breech face to either the centerfire or rimfire position.

 Occasionally, the grips were made from light metal (duralumin) and stamped steel; these grips can loosen through use and break unexpectedly while shooting.